Abhi270303/Edu-Proof-of-Med/README.md

 # Proof of Med

 ## Overview
-**Proof of Med** is a decentralized solution that ensures the authenticity of medical prescriptions in online pharmacy transactions using **Zero-Knowledge Proofs (ZKPs)**.
+**Proof of Med** is a decentralized science solution that ensures the authenticity of medical prescriptions in online pharmacy transactions using **Zero-Knowledge Proofs (ZKPs)**.
 By leveraging **Noir for circuit design**, **Sindri for proof generation**, **zkVerify for on-chain verification**, and **Educhain Testnet for blockchain execution**, Proof of Med provides a trustless system that mitigates fraudulent prescriptions while maintaining patient privacy.

+🧬 **A DeSci (Decentralized Science) project empowering medical trust with privacy-preserving cryptography.**

 ## **Key Features**
 - **Privacy-Preserving Prescription Verification**: Validates prescriptions without exposing sensitive patient data.